nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 ## Use case ##

-This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a targeted provider system.
+This specification describes a single use case enabling the consumer application to obtain the details of a specific future appointment from a targeted provider system.

 A patient's future appointment, irrespective of the booking organisation, and irrespective of whether the appointment was booked via the GP Connect API, is  returned by the provider system.